It could be something very simple

 You can test with a third-party charging cable for your iPhone to check whether the issue is with your iPhone’s original cable.
 However, if you do use a third-party cable, make sure it’s labeled “Made for iPhone/iPad/iPod”, which indicates that it’s from a trusted company.

 If you’re using a wall charger power adapter, it could also contribute to your iPhone not charging as it should.
 To troubleshoot this, try with another power adapter and check whether it works.
 If it does, then replace your power adapter or try charging using a computer instead.

 Alternatively, try using a wireless charger if your iPhone supports wireless charging.

-Note: If you’re charging your iPhone using a power bank and the phone won’t charge, it’s likely that the power bank isn’t working properly or it’s also dead.
+Note: If you’re charging your iPhone using a power bank and the phone won’t charge, it’s likely the power bank isn’t working properly or it’s also dead.
 In such a case, you can try using a different power bank and see if your device will charge.

 3. Check the Lightning Connector for Lint or Gunk